 Transition from IV to Subcutaneous Insulin

 As patients with Diabetic Ketoacidosis (DKA) get better, moving from IV to subcutaneous (SC) insulin is key.
-Guidelines suggest18 this step when their pH is over 7.3, bicarbonate is at least 17 mEq/L, and they can eat.
-This timing is important to avoid blood sugar swings and help them recover well.
+Guidelines suggest this step when their pH is over 7.3, bicarbonate is at least 17 mEq/L, and they can eat.
+This timing is essential to avoid blood sugar swings and help them recover well.

-Doctors often use multiple or two-shot regimens based on the patient’s age and how high their blood sugar is18.
-The insulin dose is usually 0.3-1 unit/kg/day, with long-acting insulin making up 30-50% of the total18.
+Doctors often use multiple or two-shot regimens based on the patient’s age and blood sugar level.
+The insulin dose is usually 0.3-1 unit/kg/day, with long-acting insulin making up 30-50% of the total.
 It’s crucial to have the endocrinology team and nurses work together during this time.

-Patients needing a lot of IV insulin should be checked for a switch to SC insulin18.
-Managing sodium intake19 is also important during this phase to aid in recovery and overall health.
+Patients needing a lot of IV insulin should be checked for a switch to SC insulin.
+Managing sodium intake is also essential during this phase to aid recovery and overall health.

 Transition Scenario | Ideal Timing | Less Than Ideal Timing |